 The net earnings figure includes non-operating expenses such as interest and taxes.
 It can also be referred to as net income.

 Below is a screenshot of Amazon’s 2017 statement of operation (income statement) from CFI’s Advanced Financial Modeling Course.
 As you can see, Amazon doesn’t have a gross income subtotal, but it does have an operating income and a net income.

 For 2017, by taking net sales of $117.9 billion and subtracting operating expenses of $173.8 billion, you will arrive at the operating income of $4.1 billion.
-Then, to get to the bottom line, subtract from the amount the interest, taxes and any other income/expenses to arrive at the net income of $3.0 billion.
+Then, to get to the bottom line, subtract from the amount of interest, taxes, and any other expenses to arrive at the net income of $3.0 billion.

 As mentioned previously, it is not a requirement to have a gross profit subtotal, as is the case with Amazon.